bitmeal/vcpkg-cmake-integration/README.md

 ## using `vcpkg.json`-manifests
 When a `vcpkg.json` manifest file is present, all packages from this manifest will be installed.
 Per default, `manifests` and `versions` features are enabled.
-Using `versions` currently requires a newer *vcpkg* version than tagged.
-Be sure to use version `edge` as per the examples.

 ## *vcpkg* versions
 To set the desired *vcpkg* version use: